an-karn/Beergame-using-Python-Django/SE/README.md

 to initialize the Django manager program this will allow you to navigate the website.
 Currently the python logic checks for an exten eg http://127.0.0.1:8000/server/registration.php if the end ends with an .html or .php there should be a page given to the user however is a string is provided there is just and example page.

 There are additional css files created in the static folder unser SE/server/templates/server/syles.css these are stactics files and Django can interpret them in the same way.

+The test are created in the tests.py file provided by Django.
+This can be used to create objects for each type of class.
+This was done for the players in the player app(folder).